edunham/site/2015/07/06/mozilla_onboarding.rst

 what kind of base salary would result in a total compensation package comparable to the other offers I had on the table.
 I discussed these numbers and my reasoning behind them with my recruiter.
-When doing the math on base salary, I also calculated the ranges of offer for which want to try to negotiate higher, and what ranges I'd be happy to simply accept without haggling.
+When doing the math on base salary, I also privately calculated the ranges of offer for which want to try to negotiate higher, and what ranges I'd be happy to simply accept without haggling.

-On May 8th, we had another call during which my interviewer disclosed my specific offer.
+On May 8th, we had another call during which my recruiter disclosed my specific offer.
 The number is comfortably competitive for my skills and role -- although it doesn't precisely match my other offers in salary, the difference is less than the benefit to my career of working at a company that